 Auditing is the best way for managers and organizational leaders to demonstrate due diligence and also to identifying areas of good practice that may be used elsewhere in the organization.

 Government bodies or authorities responsible for safety management will often be able to provide the framework or requirements for compliant auditing.
-In many cases, 3rd party auditing of a company’s safety management is mandatory.
+In some cases, 3rd party auditing of a company’s safety management may be mandatory.

 Monitoring and Evaluating Performance